-Revised Universal Soil Loss Equation (RUSLE)

-Revised universal soil loss equation is the empirical model that calculates average annual soil loss as a function of rainfall and runoff erosivity, soil erodibility, topography, erosion controls, and sediment controls.

-Revised Universal Soil Loss Equation 2 (RUSLE2)

-Revised universal soil loss equation 2 Is the updated Windows®-based empirical model that calculates average annual soil loss as a function of rainfall and runoff erosivity, soil erodibility, topography, erosion controls, and sediment controls.
-This includes subsequent equivalent versions of this model.

 Sampling Location

 Sampling location for traditional construction projects: An identified discharge location where samples of stormwater, non-stormwater, or dewatering discharges are obtained to determine compliance with requirements in this General Permit.

 Sampling location for linear underground and overhead projects: An identified discharge location, representative of the project’s construction activities, where samples of stormwater, non-stormwater, or dewatering discharges are obtained to determine compliance with requirements in this General Permit.